AAA Editor Notes

 Historical interpreters lead guided walks and educational programs explain the site's history.
 A visitor center offers a small gallery and a theater featuring a short film about the history of Dunvegan.

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Camping is permitted.
 Picnicking is permitted.
-Time: Allow 1 hour, 30 minutes minimum.